HejSidharth/HonestWeather/README.md

 ## Contact

-For any inquiries or feedback, reach out to [Your Email Address].
+For any inquiries or feedback, reach out to hejamadisidharth@gmail.com.